jaswanthm/jaswanth.xyz/_posts/2020-06-01-learn-to-code.markdown

     .previewDevice(PreviewDevice(rawValue: "iPhone SE"))
 ```

+__#6 - Testing using the same framework as dev__

+I moved away from appium a few years ago since it was a siloed way of looking at UI testing.
+It wasn't able to keep up with the pace of improvements in XCUI tests or Espresso/UI automator.
+Therefore, this also validated our decisions on how important it is to keep you tests as close to the dev framework as possible.

 ### Conclusion

 This is a very personalised experience for me.
 I am in no way saying that every tester should write his/her own app to be good at testing.
 What I've tried to establish here, is the way I see testing.
 I see it as a Gray box rather a black box.
 Understanding the native frameworks allowed me to come up with better ways to tackle UI testing.

+### Credits

+_Wallboard as a concept and an idea was a brain child of my mentor [Kelly Wason](https://au.linkedin.com/in/kelly-wason-30000)_